-"Graphics" pull-down menu
+"Graphics" menu item

-The "Graph." pull-down menu contains the following functions (see figure at right):
+The "Graph." menu item contains the following functions (see figure at right):

-- Graphic ON: Activates the graphic window or updates the displayed contour.
-As an alternative, you can use the soft key (see table at right). - Graphic OFF: Closes the graphic window. - Graphic for Automatic: The graphic window is activated when the cursor is located in the contour description. - Window: Sets the graphic window.
-During editing, the Steuerung displays programmed contours in up to four graphic windows.
+- Graphic On: Activates the graphic window or updates the displayed contour.
+As an alternative, you can use the soft key (see table at right). - Graphic Off: Closes the graphic window. - Graphic for Automatic: The graphic window is activated when the cursor is located in the contour description. - Window: Sets the graphic window.
+During editing, the Control displays programmed contours in up to four graphic windows.
 Set the desired windows. - Magnifier on: Activates the zoom function.
 As an alternative, you can use the soft key (see table at right).